bshahar/Trading-system/README.md

 # Register Command
 ## parameters:
-1. username - The Username that you want to insert the system with.
+1. username - The user name you wish to log in to the system with.
-2. password - that will attach to the user.
+2. password - that will attach to that user.
-3. age - User age (for purchase policy).
+3. age - user age (for purchase policies).
 ## how to use
      "register": [
     {